 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-Here is our 20 Best Tips for Cracking & Enter the Chinese Market:
+Here are our 20 Best Tips for Cracking & Enter the Chinese Market:

 Targeted Visibility & Reputation

 You need to engage in establishing a positive reputation as well as increasing the visibility of your brand, business or product/service.
-This needs to be in-front of the most applicable, target demographic for your business proposition.
-The key is to be focused and develop your status on the platforms & sources where your target are most active.
+This needs to be in front of the most applicable, target demographic for your business proposition.
+The key is to be focused and develop your status on the platforms & sources where your target is most active.